intrnl/svelte-query/docs/en/02-important-defaults.md

 - Unused query results will be kept for 5 minutes before they are garbage collected.
 This is affected by the `cacheTime` option (in miliseconds)
-- Stale query results will be refetched in the background when the browser window is refocused by the user.
-This is affected by `refetchOnWindowFocus` option.
+- Stale query results will be refetched in the background when the browser window is refocused by the user or when the browser is reconnected.
+This is affected by `refetchOnWindowFocus` and `refetchOnReconnect` option.
 - Failed queries will be retried 3 times with exponential backoff delay before being captured and thrown.
 This is affected by the `retry` option and `retryDelay` function.